 The run-up to Christmas means parties, eating out and enjoying the odd alcoholic beverage.
 The pressure to take part in all the social occasions is immense so it's best to figure out how to do it as responsibly as possible.

-According to our CSIRO Healthy Diet Score Report, alcohol is a major contributor to our intake of discretionary foods - that is, foods that have no nutritional value.
+According to the CSIRO Healthy Diet Score Report, alcohol is a major contributor to our intake of discretionary foods – that is, foods that have no nutritional value.
 Alcohol intake increases the older we get and it is people over 50 who drink the most.

 Eating out and enjoying a drink go hand-in-hand – it's always a treat to have a delicious meal (that you don't have to cook!) accompanied by a great glass of wine or a refreshing beer.

-However, alcohol can stimulate your appetite and make it easier to overeat so keep these tips in mind before you order a drink at your favourite restaurant.
+However, alcohol can stimulate your appetite and make it easier to overeat, so keep these tips in mind before you order a drink at your favourite restaurant.

 Different alcoholic beverages vary widely in the amount of alcohol they contain, so by law the label on the bottle/can must indicate how many standard drinks are in that container.

 The National Health and Medical Research Council recommend that healthy people drink no more than four standard drinks per day and no more than 10 standard drinks a week.
 Whereas the guidelines used to allow a higher intake for men, they are now the same for both women and men.